Insights Employment & Immigration Law – what’s on the horizon?

 Back to top

-The Paternity Leave (Bereavement) Bill received its first reading in the House of Lords on 29 April 2024.
-If progressed in its current form, the Bill would allow a bereaved father or partner to have 52 weeks’ paternity leave available during the first year of their child’s life, from the day on which the mother or primary adopter of the child has died.
-There will be no minimum service requirement.
+Although not set out in the Act itself, there is also an intention for additional regulations to provide for a bereaved father or partner to have 52 weeks’ paternity leave available during the first year of their child’s life, from the day on which the mother or primary adopter of the child has died.

 Date of entry into force